caseybackes/mathcharcnn/README.md

 </ink>
 ```

 From the INKML files provided in the CROHME dataset, the traces (pen strokes) for individual characters can be isolated and saved as individual images.
-Overall, there are 300,000+ images of individual characters.
+This processed dataset was retrieved online to avoid redeveloping an existing script to parse the characters [Ref 3].
+Onced parsed, there are 300,000+ images of individual characters.
 These data can be parsed into a directory structure containing images of each class, totaling 82 classes of characters.

-## [IMAGE OF DIRECTORY STRUCTURE]
+![fig-dirstruct][dirstruct]

+[dirstruct]: plots/directorystructure.png "Class Directory Structure"

+***For the purposes of this project***, I will select a subset of this data for training and evaluating a simple CNN model to classifiy.
+Specifically, the following mathematical characters (which total 125480 samples):
+> pm,  infty,  div,  gt,  forward_slash,  leq,  times,  sin,  +,  cos,  -,  sqrt,  lim,  neq,  log,  ldots,  lt,  theta,  prime,  =,  tan,  e,  ),  geq

 ## [IMAGE OF SAMPLE OF INDIVIDUAL CHARS]

 ## EDA
+The first thing to consider in a categorical classifier is how the class samples are distributed.
+A simple histogram immediately shows a desparate class imbalance.

+![fig-classdist][class-dist]

+[class-dist]: plots/classdistribution.png

 ## CNN Model